 Cramer likes a technical approach.
 Poppycock!

 , is hogwash!
 Asking if you want “growth” is like asking if the Pope is Catholic.
 We all want the same thing: “Make a lot of money and minimize risk”. ?
-If someone suggests investing on the Technicals (as opposed to researching Fundamentals), run away as fast as possible.
+If someone suggests investing on the Technicals

+), run away as fast as possible.
 They are soused with Jagermeister.
 They believe in snake oil and the Magic Fairy.
 Harken to them and ye’ shall be a pauper.
 1

 My personal advice… _ _ _ _ _ _ _ _ _ _ 1.
 You Will Lose Before You Will Gain

 Don’t put all your eggs in one basket and definitely don’t bet the house!
 Start with small nibbles.
 Stay the course.
 Don’t “double-up” (See #4: Strategy).
 First, you will lose a little money (so keep earning it at your regular job).
 Then you will lose some more!
 You will discover that the market never meets with expectations.
 You will see the folly of short term strategies and you will learn the tough way – from personal experience and your own risk.
 It is a way that you will never forget!
 2. Find a ‘Personal Groove’ That Overcomes Emotion & Fits Your Risk Tolerance

 Eventually, you figure out a pattern that works for you.
 This is not because your objectives are unique.
 (Everyone has the same investment objective: Put savings to use to make money).
 The reason that you need to discover a personal pattern, is because your style fits with your understanding of economics, your constitution for risk, and your patience to stay the course.
+3. Sectors

-Stay with stocks or funds that deal in markets that you know something about and that relate to your interests.
-Never get involved with a sector that is far flung from your personal education or experience, especially when purchasing or shorting individual stocks.
+Stay with stocks or funds that deal in markets that you know something about and that relates to your interests.
+Never get involved with a sector that is far-flung from your personal education or experience, especially when purchasing or shorting individual stocks.
 (More about this in #5: Diversification).
 Even if you get very trusted and good advice about something that is not related to your field (uranium mining stocks

 It is difficult to remain diversified if you invest only in markets with which you have intimate familiarity.
 (On the other hand, your career history is quite eclectic-so perhaps you can!!)
 So, I apply this conventional wisdom only to mutual funds.
 My individual stocks are clearly not diversified.
 The real issue here is that a lack of diversification dramatically increases risk.
 I wouldn’t say it is a bad thing, but you need to be aware of this.
 6. Management, Loads, Personal Service

 I don’t like any of these things.
 There will always be equal amounts of contradicting advice.
 Why?
 Because, for every investor that buys stock in a winning company, another investor loses on the other side of the transaction.
 You don’t need advice, you need an understanding and tools.
 7. Margin Investing

 Definitely not for everyone.
 Big risk.
 Gives you leverage, but so does writing puts and covered calls – and with far less risk.
 8. Understand How to Value Equity …Don’t Confuse a Great Company w/Great Value

 Suppose you just bought a high-value product that everyone is talking about from a company with a hot reputation.
 (Let’s call the manufacturer “Q”, but think of the Apple iPad or the Tesla Roadster, or whatever works for you.)
 You learn to use it quickly and find that it performs better than you thought possible, and at a fair price.
 Should you invest in Q?

 , to get too long, so I am going to cut to the chase.
 A company has at least 3 different values:

 - Book Value: The value of its factories, tools, inventory, cash and other assets